Its-a-bit-random/Toasty/README.md

 If you want to use Toasty directly in Roblox Studio without Rojo or Wally you must first install the latest `Toasty.rbxm` from [here](https://github.com/Its-a-bit-random/Toasty/releases/latest).

-Once tou have that downloaded drag and drop that file into studio and move the `Packages` folder into ReplicatedStorage.
+Once you have that downloaded, drag and drop that file into studio and move the `Packages` folder into ReplicatedStorage.

 This is the exact equivalent of doing the Wally install method but done for you and is intended to be used with non-rojo managed games.